jgeumlek/MoltenGamepad/README.md

 (Tested only on Arch Linux, 64-bit)
 ##Motivation

 You have input devices.
 You have software waiting for input events.
 Unfortunately, for one reason or another, they aren't speaking the same language of events.
 Perhaps you recently swapped out your input device.
 Perhaps the software has hardcoded inputs.
-MoltenGamepad acts as an translation layer by reading the input device and outputting new events.
+MoltenGamepad can solve many of these situations by acting as a translation layer that reads the input device and outputs new events.

 Possible use cases include: